The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Independence of monodromy groups

-In this section, we prove an independence result for Theorem~\ref{dom-curve-theorem}.
-This could also be obtained as a consequence of Theorem \ref{neutral-component-theorem}.
-Here we have preferred to give a proof which exploits the full strength of the Tannakian lemma \cite[Lemma 1.6]{AE}.
+In this section, we prove a $\lambda$-independence result for Theorem~\ref{dom-curve-theorem}.
+We give a proof which exploits the full strength of the Tannakian lemma \cite[Lemma 1.6]{AE}.
 A similar argument is used in [\textit{ibid.}, Corollary 3.7].
-In our proof, when the coefficient objects are $\iota$-mixed, we do not need the results in §\ref{Deligne-conjectures-ss}.
-We first prove a lemma which relates the arithmetic and the geometric situation.
+We also need a lemma which relates the arithmetic and the geometric situation.